kduraiswami/plateau/thoughts.md

 have a nice explanation of site and on boarding experience - this should take the remainder of your time.
 Assume very few will use it once and almost no one will use it twice, make it extremely intuitive.

 Styleguide:
-I need to definitly remove content from the style guide I need to center the divs of the workout contents on their own I will be better off with a left side navigation bar and breaking things into 5 pages

 On Boarding:
 The best on boarding would be examples to point to that are easy to understand and immediately actionable/effective